Where Goldfinches are Made of Real Gold

 At Audubon Greenwich, the earth heats itself and cools the building, taking advantage of the constant year round temperature (about 54 degrees) of the ground four feet or more beneath the surface.
 A liquid—chemically similar to antifreeze—is pumped underground into a grouping of pipes (made from recycled plastic).
 Liquid colder than 54 degrees is warmed, and liquid hotter than 54 degrees is cooled, both by the surrounding earth.
 The heated or cooled liquid (depending on the season) passes through the closed loop into the building, which it heats or cools, as needed.
 That precise need is determined by computer-operated controls.

 Rob and I popped upstairs to check out the wildlife viewing platform, but it was closed due to the rain.
-Here’s what we’d have been able to take in, if we had super eyes and were 200 feet higher up:
+Oh well… next time.

-Greenwich is probably considered the crown jewel of Connecticut’s Audubon Centers.
+Greenwich has to be considered the crown jewel of Connecticut’s Audubon Centers.
 And I can’t really disagree with that, but each and every one has its own unique charms and worthwhile qualities.

-Even if Tommy Hilfiger doesn’t live next door in a 50 million dollar summer house.
-Freaking Greenwich.
+Even if Tommy Hilfiger doesn’t live next door in a 50 million dollar summer house. #@^$#$% Greenwich.